 - Symptoms caused by your immune system reacting to infections that may already be present in your body.
 These symptoms may develop unexpectedly due to a previously undiagnosed infection.
 Or they may be from a previously treated infection.

 - Certain autoimmune diseases, such as Graves’ disease.
 With autoimmune diseases, your body’s immune system mistakenly attacks your own cells and organs.

-IRS wasn’t reported in clinical trials of Descovy.
-But it has been reported in people with HIV who took medications that contain emtricitabine.
+IRIS wasn’t reported in clinical trials of Descovy.
+However, it has been reported in people with HIV who took medications that contain emtricitabine.
 Emtricitabine is one of the active drugs in Descovy.
 (Tenofovir alafenamide is the other active drug.)

-Keep in mind that Descovy may cause IRS only when used to treat HIV.
-People taking Descovy for HIV pre-exposure prophylaxis (PrEP) aren’t likely to develop IRS, because they don’t have a weakened immune system caused by HIV.
+Keep in mind that Descovy may cause IRIS only when used to treat HIV.
+People taking Descovy for HIV preexposure prophylaxis (PrEP) aren’t likely to develop IRIS, because they don’t have a weakened immune system caused by HIV.
 PrEP treatment refers to taking an HIV medication to decrease the risk of contracting the virus.

 What you can do

 While taking Descovy to treat HIV, watch for symptoms of IRIS.
 This side effect is most likely to occur when you first start treatment with Descovy.
 Symptoms vary depending on the condition that develops, such as: